jbruce12000/kiln-controller/docs/ziegler_tuning.md

 One issue with Ziegler Nicols is that is a **heuristic**: it generally works quite well, but it might not be the optimal values.
 Further manual adjustment may be necessary.

-## Step 1: Record Temperature Profie
+## Step 1: Run the Auto-Tuner

-Make sure the kiln-controller is **stopped**.
-Make sure your kiln is in the same state it will be in during a normal firing.
+  - make sure the kiln-controller is **stopped**
+  - make sure your kiln is in the same state it will be in during a normal firing.
 For instance, if you use a kiln vent during normal firing, make sure it is on.
-Make sure your kiln is completely cool - we need to record the data starting from room temperature to correctly measure the effect of kiln/heating.
+  - make sure the kiln is completely cool.
+We need to record the data starting from room temperature to correctly measure the effect of kiln/heating.

-execute the code to record data and provide estimates at the end:

 ```
 source venv/bin/activate; ./kiln-tuner.py